 It never hurts to be extra cautious and safe.
 Make copies of your passport, ID’s, credit cards, health insurance, etc., and send your family or a neighbor your travel itinerary.
 It is better to be safe than sorry.

 Don’t have your wallet in an easily accessible place for pickpockets, don’t brag about your cash, and don’t carry all your cash and cards on you.
 Basically, don’t make yourself a target for theft or harassment.

 Follow the laws of the country (or city) you are visiting even if they seem harsh or unfair by your nation’s standards.

 When you are packing and you think might need something, you probably won’t.

-I have traveled between Europe and U.S. handful time, and with each trip, my bag gets lighter.
-I have learned to only pack the necessities, and this has saved me money in baggage fees, and stress of traveling around with a 25kg bag.
+I have traveled between Europe and U.S. a handful times, and with each trip, my bag gets lighter.
+I have learned to only pack the necessities, and this has saved me money in baggage fees, and the stress of traveling around with a 25kg bag.

 Sometimes you don’t realize how unnecessary things are until you spend some time without them.

 After all, that’s what traveling is all about 🙂